edemotte/edemotte/README.md

-# 🌞About Me :
+# About Me :

 I am:
-✔️ a full-stack developer, with expertise in UI.
+✔️ a full-stack developer
-✔️ an advocate of React Js
-✔️ But mostly, I am human.

 ## 🌐Socials